paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/process_factors.md

 This guidance is available for companies which have already performed the complete questionnaire process and are aware of its limitations.

-For other companies from "new space" domains, or sub-contractors which have never performed the questionnaire process, it is recommended to perform the complete questionnaire process at least once before using the adapted questionnaire.
+For other companies from "{term}`new space <New space>`" domains, or sub-contractors which have never performed the questionnaire process, it is recommended to perform the complete questionnaire process at least once before using the adapted questionnaire.

 The questions of the updated questionnaire with suggested answers are provided in EEE Annex A with the classification of each phase: Specification, Design, Manufacturing of board or subassembly, Integration into equipment, Integration into the system, Operation and maintenance, Support activities.